-These delicata fries are a delicious change of pace.
+These roasted Parmesan delicata fries are a delicious change of pace this fall.
 They are a good lower carb substitute for potatoes.

 These fries are very easy to make.
 The skin is edible so all you have to do is cut it in half, scoop out the seeds and cut them into half rings.
-I tossed them with olive oil and salt and pepper but you could also try different spice combinations or Parmesan cheese.
-Then roast them for about 20 -30 minutes and you have a delicious and unusual side dish.
-Enjoy!
+I tossed them with olive oil, Parmesan cheese and salt and pepper.
+You could also try some rosemary or other spices if you like.
+I just wanted to keep it simple

 - 1 delicata squash

 - salt & pepper

 Preheat oven to 450.

 Cut squash length wise and scoop out seeds.

 Cut each half into rings.
 These will be your fries.

 Toss with olive oil, Parmesan, salt and pepper.
 Or any other seasonings you like.